-- 8.1.1 Subparagraphs (a) through (m).
-[No change.] - 8.1.2 Amend subparagraph (n): Aggressive Driving Test (US06) Preconditioning. - 8.1.2.1 Amend subparagraph (1) as follows: If the US06 test follows the exhaust emission FTP urban, highway, or evaporative testing, the refueling step may be deleted and the vehicle may be preconditioned using the fuel remaining in the tank (see paragraph (c)(2)(ii) of this section).
+8.1.1 Subparagraphs (a) through (m).
+[No change.]

+8.1.2 Amend subparagraph (n): Aggressive Driving Test (US06) Preconditioning.

+8.1.2.1 Amend subparagraph (1) as follows: If the US06 test follows the exhaust emission FTP or evaporative testing, the refueling step may be deleted and the vehicle may be preconditioned using the fuel remaining in the tank (see paragraph (c)(2)(ii) of this section).
 The test vehicle may be pushed or driven onto the test dynamometer.
-The auxiliary power unit shall be manually activated at the beginning of and operated throughout the US06 preconditioning cycle.
-For hybrid-electrie vehicles that allow manual activation of the auxiliary power unit, battery state-of-charge shall be set at the lowest a level that satisfies one of the following conditions:
+For hybrid electric vehicles that allow manual activation of the auxiliary power unit, battery state-of-charge shall be set at a level that satisfies one of the following conditions: